Joulik/TemperaturePredictionStudy/README.md

 python construct_observations.py

-Observations for min and max temperatures are taken from https://static.meteo-paris.com/station/downld02.txt The script should be run everyday.
+Observations for min and max temperatures starting from April, 1st 2021 are taken from NOAA database.
+The script should regularly be run.
+Unfortunately, data are sometimes missing

 ## Construction of predictions file

 python construct_predictions.py

-Predictions for min and max temperatures are taken from https://www.meteo-paris.com/ile-de-france/previsions The script should be run everyday.
+Predictions for min and max temperatures of Paris area are taken from https://www.meteo-paris.com/ile-de-france/previsions The script should be run everyday.